babiaxr/aframe-babia-components/docs/others/STACK.md

 ]
 ```

-The treegenerator component will produce the next tree:
+The treebuilder component will produce the next tree:
 ```
 [
     list[2],